Rotational Rectification Network: Enabling Pedestrian Detection for Mobile Vision: Datasets

 \subsection{Rotated MNIST}

-The rotated MNIST dataset is created by rotating images from the MNIST dataset \cite{Liu2003}.
-The rotation angle is uniformly selected from $-90^{\circ}$ to $90^{\circ}$ (the upper half of a circle).
-The rotated MNIST dataset contains 10000 training images, 2000 validation images and 50000 testing images, each with a size of 28$ \times $28.
-We emphasize here that this dataset is not used to evaluate object classification but rather to evaluate the performance of image rotation estimation.
+The rotated MNIST dataset is created by rotating images from the MNIST dataset \cite{Liu2003} with the rotation angle uniformly selected from $-90^{\circ}$ to $90^{\circ}$ (the upper half of a circle).
+The rotated MNIST dataset contains 10,000 training images, 2,000 validation images, and 50,000 testing images, each with a size of 28$ \times $28.
+We emphasize that this dataset is not used to evaluate digit classification, but to evaluate the performance of image rotation estimation.